BDEVChD/Toku-Social-Network-/README.md

 ## Setup

-Use the adonis command to install the blueprint
+Use the adonis command to install the blueprints

 ```bash
 adonis new yardstick